222705698/E-Portfolio/README.md

 ### 🌟 Reflection (STAR Technique)
 **Situation:** I was ready to begin applying for internships.
 **Task:** Submit my CV to at least 3 ICT companies.
-**Action:** I researched relevant graduate programs and submitted my CV via their online portals.
+**Action:** I researched relevantcompanies that were looking for interns and submitted my CV via their online portals.
-**Result:** I applied to BDO South Africa, KPMG, and Forvis Mazars Group, increasing my chances of securing a graduate internship.
+**Result:** I applied to Amazon, BETSoftwares,Direct Hire, and many other companies increasing my chances of securing an internship.

 ---